B0neShAd0w/Hacktoria/Rabbit Hole.md

 >THEIR SHIELDS AND FLED ACROSS
 >THE BLUE SEA-FIELDS

-Although decoding the text doesn't give us anything useful it is an interesting read.
+The decoded text relates to an old Norwegian saga.

 Let's head over to <a href="https://www.aperisolve.com/">Aperi'Solve</a> and analze the image.